rhk7913/VPNproject/index.md

 You now have your Wireguard VPN working on your phone!

-This was my phone's IP address before and after I used the Wireguard VPN on my phone:
+This was my phone's IP address before and after using the Wireguard VPN:

 Before:
 ![Screenshot (96)](https://user-images.githubusercontent.com/114512130/202825537-bdbc4c2b-cea4-4119-9076-49733e57f345.png)